 Revenue from building consents is recognised when payment of the consent is received.
-Revenue from fees charged for resource consent processing is recognised in proportion to the stage of completion.
-Work performed is invoiced monthly until completion
+Fees and charges for resource consent services are recognised on a percentage completion basis with reference to the recoverable costs incurred at balance date..

 Entrance fees

 Entrance fees are fees charged to users of the Council's local facilities, such as the pools.
 Revenue from entrance fees is recognised upon entry to such facilities.